Chapter 15.

 To build economies that truly serve both people and planet, understanding traditional economic mechanisms is vital, but so is recognising their limitations and integrating them with newer, more holistic frameworks.
 Markets play a crucial role in coordinating economic activity.
 A market is any place, physical or virtual, where buyers and sellers interact to exchange goods or services.

-For example, Amsterdam has used the Doughnut to develop a post-COVID-19 recovery plan that prioritises social and environmental goals.
-The framework also has relevance for businesses, which can use it to assess their social and environmental impacts and develop more sustainable models.
+This framework has significant implications for how we approach economic issues, including the role of government.
+For example, some cities have used this model to develop recovery plans that prioritise social and environmental goals.
+Businesses can also use it to assess their social and environmental impacts and develop more sustainable models.

 Complexity Economics and Emergent Behaviour